PhatherJean/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain your database schema, including how your database is "normalized".
+1. Explain your database schema, including how your database is "normalized". for each user there is many tasks that can be assigned.
+Use unique ids and non nullable fields

 2. Explain how you connected your API to a database.
+   Using the services taking request from the controllers that was sent to the repository heading for the database and the response to be constructed the way the user requested before leaving the service section

-3. Explain the flow of data from the client through the backend system and back to the client.
+3. Explain the flow of data from the client through the backend system and back to the client. request -> client -> controller-> repository -> service -> DB response -> DB -> Service -> Repository -> controllers -> client

-4. Explain how the CRUD operations work in your application, including any custom SQL that was used.
+4. Explain how the CRUD operations work in your application, including any custom SQL that was used. create new users with task using POST read what is on the DB using GET update what is on the DB using PATCH/PUT delete what is no longer needed by calling DELETE

 ## Instructions